Table of Contents

 These factors impact the effectiveness of their leadership.

-Additionally, a Leadership Style determines how leaders shape strategies, implement plans and respond to changes, all while managing stakeholder expectations and the team’s well-being.
-Leadership Theories help explain how different styles emerge and why certain approaches work better in specific situations.
+help explain how different styles emerge and why certain approaches work better in specific situations.
 In many cases, leaders will express a broad range of Leadership Styles and will likely adapt to these styles depending on their situation.

-Why do you Need a Leadership Style?
+Why do You Need a Leadership Style?

 A Leadership Style is important because it defines how you guide, motivate, and connect with your team.
 Without a clear style, your approach can feel inconsistent, leaving others unsure of what to expect.
 Having a distinct Leadership Style builds trust, strengthens communication, and creates a positive work environment.

 It also helps you adapt to challenges, make better decisions, and inspire people to work toward shared goals.
-By developing your own leadership style, you give your team clarity and direction, which leads to stronger collaboration and long-term success.
+By developing your own Leadership Style, you give your team clarity and direction, which leads to stronger collaboration and long-term success.

 Types of Leadership Styles